6 Tips to Avoid Distractions While Giving Your Presentation

 Consider keeping notecards or a sheet of paper with your most important points nearby while you are speaking in case you lose your train of thought entirely.
 Referring to notes may help you to recover and continue the speech more rapidly than you could on your own.

-What are your best tips for public speaking?
-Want to learn my most powerful public speaking tips?
+What are your best tips for virtual public speaking?
+Want to discover more about becoming a digital leader?
 Click here to get my free guide.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.